jlchereau/support.kidoju.com/en/pages/faqs.md

 ## How does Kidoju compare with Coursera, EdX, Khan Academy, Lynda and other Massive Online Open Course (MOOC) platforms?

-Kidoju is not a substitute for the classroom experience.
+Kidoju is neither a MOOC nor a substitute for the classroom experience.
 We believe in the benefits of face-to-face interactions in education.
 Kidoju is a substitute for printed and photocopied exercises, leveraging mobile devices.

 ## How does Kidoju compare with Quizlet, Socrative, and other Quiz web sites?